bekk/bekk-christmas/post/javascript/closures.md

 The scope of `sum3` is its local scope, which contains `c` and the returned function `sum4`, but also its lexical environment, which is the scope of `sum2`.
 So we can also access `b` and `sum3`, in addition to the lexical environment of `sum2`, which is the scope of `sum`.
 So we can also access `a` and `sum2` from within `sum3`.

 Phew!
 I'm not even going to try to explain the scope of `sum4` in such detail.
-The point is that a function's scope includes its out function's scope, and this results in a chain of function scopes.
+The point is that a function's scope includes its outer function's scope, and this results in a chain of function scopes.

 This is also how recursion is possible.
 Like I said, the scope of `sum2` contains `sum2`, so we are free to call or return `sum2` from within `sum2`.